luke000h/luke000h.github.io/Content/Roles/5-uxo.md

 # Unexploded Ordnance Specialist

-Various short-term projects nationwide
+Client facing role providing advice, guidance and the real time risk mitigation of unexploded ordnance.

-- Client facing role providing advice and guidance on the risk of unexploded ordnance to construction workers.
+- Independence and confidence was demonstrated by traveling nationwide to deliver the service, including presenting briefs to clients.

-- In order to advertise my business in a lean manner, I taught myself full stack web development to designing, coding and hosting the site.
+- In order to advertise my business in a lean manner, I taught myself full stack web development to design, code and host my business website.
 This ignited my passion for software development.